vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 ```

 ---
+## Credits

+Credits to [https://youtu.be/UBzMgr6yfpw?si=-FtLpQw6NTSbYVFJ](https://youtu.be/UBzMgr6yfpw?si=-FtLpQw6NTSbYVFJ) for inspiring the project.
 ## Contact
 Please feel free to open an Issue or Pull Request if you have any suggestions or discover potential improvements.